Sabrina (1995 film)

 Sabrina is a 1995 American romantic comedy-drama film directed by Sydney Pollack from a screenplay by Barbara Benedek and David Rayfiel.
-It is a remake of Billy Wilder's 1954 film of the same name, which in turn was based upon the 1953 play Sabrina Fair.

-The film stars Harrison Ford as Linus Larrabee, Julia Ormond as Sabrina and Greg Kinnear (in his first starring film role) as David Larrabee.
-It also features Angie Dickinson, Richard Crenna, Nancy Marchand, Lauren Holly, John Wood, Dana Ivey and Fanny Ardant.
+It is a remake of Billy Wilder's 1954 film of the same name, which in turn was based upon the 1953 play Sabrina Fair, and follows a young woman, played by Julia Ormond, who becomes the center of an unexpected romantic rivalry between two very different brothers.
+Harrison Ford and Greg Kinnear co-starred as the Larrabee brothers, with Angie Dickinson, Richard Crenna, Nancy Marchand, Lauren Holly, John Wood, Dana Ivey and Fanny Ardant also appearing.

-The film was released on December 15, 1995, by Paramount Pictures.
-It was a box office disappointment, but earned mostly positive reviews from critics.
+Filmed in New York, Massachusetts, and Paris, Sabrina was released by Paramount Pictures on December 15, 1995.
+It opened modestly and ultimately underperformed at the box office, earning about $53 million domestically and $87 million worldwide.
+Critically, it received mixed reviews, with praise for Ormond and the cast but frequent comparisons to the original and debate over its effectiveness as a remake.
+Despite the divided reception, it received two Academy Award nominations and three Golden Globe nominations, while also being criticized as a weaker or unnecessary remake.